RTX2080/rtx2080.github.io/contents/home.md

 #### Misc

 * I love playing table tennis.
 My table is HARIMOTO TOMOKAZU ALC, with forehand D05, backhand ROZENA.
 Besides, I am a beginner of badminton, with Victory TK-HMR_L.
+Unfortunately,I have a Ⅱ° meniscus injury.
 * I am a beginner of go, with Amateur 1d.
 Besides, I like playing Chinese chess.
 I received Honorable Mention from Chinese University Mind Sports Association when I was a freshman.
 * More than 4000 hours League of Legends, ranking Platinum III in S9.